otomato-gh/istio.workshop/slides/istio/mirroring.md

 - In UI check the version of `beth` you're now getting

-- Check the logs of `beth-03` pod to make sure it's getting all incoimng requests
+- Check the logs of `beth-03` pod to make sure it's getting all incoming requests

 .exercise[
 ```bash